shadi-hammad/Notus/README.md

 <a href=""><img src="https://i.imgur.com/7NJE6pj.png" width="400" height="700"></a>

-User are able to choose from a massive selection of cities both in the United States and internationally.
-Selecting a city will automatically take the user back to the home screen which will instantaneously update with weather data for the selected location.
+User are able to choose from a massive selection of cities both domestically and internationally.
+Selecting a city will automatically return the user back to the home screen which will instantaneously update with weather data for the selected location.